Call 0800 862 0206

 Selling a property in poor condition – a guide for property owners.
 Houses and flats fall into a state of disrepair for all sorts of reasons, often elderly owners are more focused on their health and survival than keeping their property in good shape.
 And whatever their age, cash-strapped owners often have other priorities, leaving maintenance and repairs to another day.

 Unfortunately, if a property is not maintained, something as simple as a missing roof tile can lead to serious structural issues once rainwater begins to seep through.
 Within just a year or two, a house that was once in relatively good order can deteriorate into a very poor state of repair, requiring tens of thousands of pounds worth of remedial work.
-Selling a house in poor condition requires a different approach to selling a normal, reasonably good condition property.
-This article is intended to help property owners who need to sell a house in bad condition.

 Last updated by Mark Grantham on 6th March 2020